Research-as-a-Code/Research_as_a_Code/memories/UDR_BREAKTHROUGH.md

 ---

-**Status**: 🎉 **UDF Core Functionality VALIDATED**
+**Status**: 🎉 **UDR Core Functionality VALIDATED**
 **Next**: Fix tool endpoints and test end-to-end
 **Confidence**: 🟢 **Very High** - Hard problems solved, only configuration left

 ---

-*This represents a significant milestone in the AI-Q + UDF agent development.
+*This represents a significant milestone in the AI-Q + UDR agent development.
 The ability to dynamically compile and execute research strategies opens up new possibilities for adaptive, intelligent research automation.*